Han8931/han8931.github.io/content/posts/20240810_regression1.md

+---
+weight: 1
-# Getting Started with Regression: An Introductory Guide (Part 1)
+title: "Getting Started with Regression: An Introductory Guide (Part 1)"
+date: 2024-08-10
+draft: false
+author: Han
+description: "Introduction to Regression: Understanding the Basics (Part 1)"
+tags: ["machine learning", "regression", "least square"]
+categories: ["machine learning"]
+---

 # An Introductory Guide (Part 1)

+## Linear Regression
 Regression is a method used to identify the relationship between input and output variables.
 In a regression problem, we are given a set of noisy measurements (or output data) $\mathbf{y} = [y_1, \dots, y_d]^T$, which are affected by measurement noise $\boldsymbol{\eta} = [\eta_1, \dots, \eta_d]^T$.
 The corresponding input data is denoted by $\mathbf{x} = [x_1, \dots, x_d]$.
 We refer to the collection of these input-output pairs as the training data, $\mathcal{D} = \{(\mathbf{x}_1, \mathbf{y}_1), \dots, (\mathbf{x}_m, \mathbf{y}_m)\}$.
 The true relationship between the input and output data is unknown and is represented by a function $f(\cdot)$ that maps $\mathbf{x}_n$ to $y_n$, i.e.,
 $$
 	\mathbf{y} = f(\mathbf{x}).